 - F. Comply with Title 42, USC, part 54; Title 45, CFR and ADP Bulletin Issue No. 04-5 as listed below: - 1.
 Does not use Substance Abuse Prevention and Treatment (SAPT) Block Grant funds for activities involving worship, religious instruction, or proselytization. - 2.
-In delivering SAPT Block Grant funded-services, including outreach activities, does NOT discriminate against current, or prospective program participants based on: - (a) religion - (b) religious belief - (c) refusal to hold a religious belief - (d) refusal to actively participate in a religious practice. - 3.
+In delivering SAPT Block Grant funded-services, including outreach activities, does not discriminate against current, or prospective program participants based on: - (a) religion - (b) religious belief - (c) refusal to hold a religious belief - (d) refusal to actively participate in a religious practice. - 3.
 Refers otherwise eligible clients who object to the religious character of SAPT Block Grant-funded services to alternative providers within a reasonable period of time of the objection. - G. Comply with the Title 22 U.S.C.
-7104 Section 106(g) of the Trafficking Victims Protection Act (TVPA) of 2000 by combating trafficking in persons, a contemporary manifestation of slavery, victims are predominately women and children, and to ensure just and effective punishment. - H. Ensure that no aspect of the alcohol or other drug-related program shall include any message on the responsible use, if the use is unlawful, of alcohol and/or other drugs (Health and Safety Code Section 11999).
-Ensure that the information produced through these funds shall contain a clearly written statement that there shall be no unlawful use of alcohol or other drugs associated with the program. - I. Comply with the requirements of the Drug Free Work Place Act of 1990 (Government Code Section 8350 et seq.), and will provide a drug free work place by taking the following actions: - 1.
+7104 Section 106(g) of the Trafficking Victims Protection Act (TVPA) of 2000 by combating trafficking in persons, a contemporary manifestation of slavery, victims are predominately women and children, and to ensure just and effective punishment. - H. Any counselor or registrant providing intake, assessment of need for services, treatment or recovery planning individual or group counseling to participants, patients, or residents in a DHCS licensed or certified program is required to be certified as defined in Title 9, CCR, Division 4.
+Chapter 8. - I. Ensure that no aspect of the alcohol or other drug-related program shall include any message on the responsible use, if the use is unlawful, of alcohol and/or other drugs (Health and Safety Code Section 11999).
+Ensure that the information produced through these funds shall contain a clearly written statement that there shall be no unlawful use of alcohol or other drugs associated with the program. - J. Comply with the requirements of the Drug Free Work Place Act of 1990 (Government Code Section 8350 et seq.), and will provide a drug free work place by taking the following actions: - 1.
 Publish a statement notifying employees that the unlawful manufacture, distribution, dispensation, possession, or use of a controlled substance is prohibited in the workplace and specifying the actions that will be taken against employees for violations of the prohibitions as required by Government Code section 8355 (a). - 2.
-Establish a drug-free awareness program as required by Government Code section 8355 (b) to inform employees about all of the following: - (a) the dangers of drug abuse in the workplace; - (b) the person's or organization's policy of maintaining a drug-free workplace; - (c) any available drug counseling, rehabilitation, and employee assistance programs; and - (d) the penalties that may be imposed upon employees for drug abuse violations.
+Establish a drug-free awareness program as required by Government Code section 8355 (b) to inform employees about all of the following: - (a) the dangers of drug abuse in the workplace: - (b) the person's or organization's policy of maintaining a drug-free workplace; - (c) any available drug counseling, rehabilitation, and employee assistance programs; and

-- 3. Provide, as required by Government Code Section 8355 (c), that every employee engaged in the performance of the contract: - (a) Be given a copy of the agency's drug-free policy statement; and - (b) As a condition of employment on the Agreement, agree to abide by the terms of the statement. - 4.
+- (d) the penalties that may be imposed upon employees for drug abuse violations. - 3.
+Provide, as required by Government Code Section 8355 (c), that every employee engaged in the performance of the contract: - (a) Be given a copy of the agency's drug-free policy statement; and - (b) As a condition of employment on the Agreement, agree to abide by the terms of the statement. - 4.
 Failure to comply with these requirements may result in suspension of payments under the contract, or termination of the contract, or both.